"We don't want to just replicate successful games": Behind Krafton's acquisition of Tango Gameworks

 The integration of Tango Gameworks includes the acquisition of breakout hit Hi-Fi Rush, a BAFTA-winning rhythm action game that reached three million players.
 In an industry where layoffs and closures can sometimes feel like a daily occurrence, it's rare to see a studio brought back from the dead, and even rarer to see the same employees re-hired.

-Now with a dozen studios under its belt – PUBG Studios, Bluehole Studio, RisingWings, Striking Distance Studios, Dreamotion, Unknown Worlds, 5minlab, Neon Giant, Krafton Montreal Studio, Vector North, Relu Games, and Flyway Games – Tango is set to be the 13th in Krafton's ever-expanding conglomerate.
+Tango Gameworks joins Krafton at a time when the company has a dozen other studios under its belt, including PUBG Studios, Bluehole Studio, RisingWings, Striking Distance Studios, Dreamotion, Unknown Worlds, 5minlab, Neon Giant, Krafton Montreal Studio, Vector North, Relu Games, and Flyway Games.
 And more investment is seemingly on the way.

 That's according to Krafton head of corporate development Maria Park, who spoke to GamesIndustry.biz a couple of weeks after the announcement.
 As PUBG helped the battle royale genre break into the mainstream, Park explains how Krafton is diversifying its portfolio and not looking to carbon copy what's out there, sharing that in the last quarter alone, it's met 200 to 300 studios as part of its quest to invest in new developers.